IMPORTANT NOTICE: DUE TO COVID-19, GRE SCORES ARE WAIVED AND APPLICATION FEE WAIVERS ARE AVAILABLE

 Academic Transcripts.
 Official copies of transcripts from all colleges and universities attended should be sent directly by the institution (not the applicant).
 For foreign institutions, include official transcripts in the original language, plus official English translations if the original language is not English.

 GRE Scores.
 An official report of scores from the General Test of the Graduate Record Exam (GRE) should be sent directly by the Educational Testing Service (ETS) to the Admissions Office.
-Use the institutional code for the University of Utah, 4853, and the department code for Pharmaceutical Chemistry, 0613.
+Use the institutional code for the University of Utah, 4853, and the department code for Molecular Pharmaceutics, 0613.
+Be aware that submission of GRE scores is optional for Fall 2023 applicants. .

 Letters of Reference.
 We require at least three letters of personal reference from course instructors, research supervisors, or employers who are directly familiar with your abilities and performance.
 The recommender may use the Apply Yourself online system